missuo/ASN-China/README.md

  * Copyright © 2022 by Vincent, All Rights Reserved.
 -->
 # ASN-China
-This is a Chinese ASN and IP list maintenance library.
+ASN and IP list in China library.

 ## Features
 - Automatic daily updates